lnccbrown/HSSM/docs/index.md

 **Version**: 0.1.0

-### Overview
-HSSM is a Python toolbox that provides a seamless combination of state-of-the-art likelihood approximation methods with the wider ecosystem of probabilistic programming languages.
-It facilitates flexible hierarchical model building and inference via modern MCMC samplers.
-HSSM is user-friendly and provides the ability to rigorously estimate the impact of neural and other trial-by-trial covariates through parameter-wise mixed-effects models for a large variety of cognitive process models.

 - Allows approximate hierarchical Bayesian inference via various likelihood approximators.
 - Estimate impact of neural and other trial-by-trial covariates via native hierarchical mixed-regression support.
 - Extensible for users to add novel models with corresponding likelihoods.